Use Fixed RPM With Wide Rotor As Power Surge Capacitor

 motor_propeller_mass = 62.5 * (propeller_span_x/13.5)**1.5;

-Finally, according to the endurance efficiency trend curve, endurance can be improved by changing the helicopter rotor span to be equivalent to an 11.7-inch drone propeller.
-The T-Motor 2806 kv400 motor fits the motor mass data points of the endurance curve, and a 12-inch propeller is close enough to the 11.7-inch calculation.
+Finally, according to the endurance efficiency trend curve, endurance can be improved by changing the helicopter rotor span to be equivalent to an 11.5-inch drone propeller at the pinnacle of the orange curve craft construct.
+The 2806 kv400 motors by either T-Motor, Sunnysky, or MAD Components fit the motor mass data points of the endurance curve, and a 12-inch propeller is close to the 11.5-inch calculation.

-, but the gyroscopic effect is still too weak, as shown in the video above from 5:00 onward.
-The prototype IoT build has an angular momentum of 1/12*(14.6+5)/1000 * 0.472**2 * 2640/60*2*3.14 = 0.10, and the twisted Sokolov has 1/12*(13.8+5)/1000 * 0.327**2 * 3400/60*2*3.14 = 0.060.
+But the gyroscopic effect is still too weak, as shown in the video above from 5:00 onward.
+The prototype IoT build has an angular momentum of 1/12*(14.6+5)/1000 * 0.472**2 * 2640/60*2*3.14 = 0.10, and the twisted Sokolov after ballast addition has 1/12*(13.8+5)/1000 * 0.327**2 * 3400/60*2*3.14 = 0.060.
 The popular twisted Sokolov airfoil couldn't work even if tweaking RPM and angle of attack to slightly less than optimal because, as shown in Xfoil graph, the tip of the propeller, after lowering angle of attack to -3 degrees so that lift is near zero, deviates away from the low drag pocket of aqua/orange curves at 7-10 degrees, giving larger drag than designated operating drag when the angle of attack is at the designated angle for high lift.
-The tweaking resulted in a mass heating of the motor by the drag.
+The motor builds up heat severely with the tweaking's drag.

 The twisted Sokolov airfoil couldn't work even if tweaking rotor diameter to slightly less than optimal to gain gyroscopic effect and more optimized industry battery construction in the next video because the relationship between drag and attack angle is complex.

-In the video below, the diameter is lowered to 9.5 inches, and motor changed to 2306.
+In the video on the right, the diameter is lowered to 9.5 inches, and the motor is changed to 2306.
 The RPM is designated to be 5000, and endurance is calculated to be better than 25 minutes.
 The lack of gyroscopic effect requires raising RPM to 7100 to barely maintain control; near the end of the video, the Li-Ion battery voltage sag destabilizes the gyroscopic effect even though the battery is not fully discharged.
 And actual endurance is 21 minutes.
-Ballast modification may not improve it beyond 30 minutes.

-To refocus on straight symmetrical airfoil, according to NASA education page, the lift equation is as pictured on the right.
-A is the airfoil area, V is the airspeed, rho is air density, Cl is lift coefficient.
+The only option left is the straight symmetrical airfoil.
+According to the NASA education page, the lift equation is as pictured on the right.
+A is the airfoil area, V is the airspeed, rho is air density, and Cl is the lift coefficient.
 Division by 2 should be discarded because our propeller has 2 blades that doubles the lift.
-Air density is about 1.2 kg/m^3 , V changes linearly with x position of the propeller origin from the main shaft axis with constant RPM 2640, angular speed 2640*2*pi/60 rad/s.
+Air density is about 1.2 kg/m^3, V changes linearly with x position of the propeller origin from the main shaft axis with constant RPM 2640, angular speed 2640*2*pi/60 rad/s.
 Area da is 0.018 blade width multiplied by dx.
 So, the integration is for the quadratic of x from the axis origin to the blade tip at 0.236 m.
 The simple polynomial integration solution is the 3rd power of x multiplied by a third of the constant.
 To generate 249 grams of lift, the lift force equals 2.44 newtons.
 And according to the dashed curve, the theoretical lift is much higher than 2.44 newtons.
 The section of the blade from the axis to 127 mm out should be considered zero-lifting because the hub and bolts are not part of the airfoil out to 50 mm.
 And between 50 mm to 127 mm, Reynold's number is too low to produce lift, which can be felt as zero downwash when tethered hover in hand.
 Between 200 mm to 236 mm, the blade is blown downward with the wingtip vortex of the previous sweeping of the blades.
 The green curve is the corrected curve.
 The wing section between 200 mm to 236 mm from the origin axis out is considered non-lifting.
 At the integration point of 200 mm, 0.2 m, the total lift is the target of 2.44 newtons.The calculation points to the solution of improving the fuel efficiency by a winglet to block vortex turbulence.
-However, as tried in crafting the ballasts for 12 inch twisted Sokolov airfoil, any substantial winglet can only be safely made as original factory part, not as a after-market modification.
+However, as tried in crafting the ballasts for a 12-inch twisted Sokolov airfoil, any substantial winglet can only be safely made as an original factory part, not as an after-market modification.

-The overall, compound power-tran efficiency has 2 peaks with some systems, as shown in the video, and we use the first peaks of motor-propeller combinations for the highest efficiency (more than double the fuel efficiency).
+The overall compound power-tran efficiency has 2 peaks with some systems, as shown in the video from SiieeFPV channel, and we use the first peaks of motor-propeller combinations for the highest efficiency (more than double the fuel efficiency).
+The second hump may be a motor construction oddity.
+It is often absent in many motors, as seen in previous plots, and may not have a mathematical interpretation.

 Carbon Fiber Shaft